CobaltFusion/DebugViewPP/README.md

 Added in 1.5:

-- added console version (DebugViewConsole.exe) for use without UI
+- added console version (DebugviewConsole.exe) for use without UI
 - several minor UI bugs fixed
 - dbgview agent client mode allowing logging of kernel messages
 - added socket listening, Log->Sources->Add can add TCP and UDP listeners, the protocol is sending raw newline terminated strings.
 Multiple lines can be send in one packet.